 Allowance for Credit Losses ("ACL") on Loans Held for Investment.
-The Company adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) on January 1, 2021 which introduced a new current expected credit loss ("CECL") approach for financial instruments measured at amortized cost and other commitments to extend credit.
+The Company uses the current expected credit loss ("CECL") approach for financial instruments measured at amortized cost and other commitments to extend credit.
 CECL requires the immediate recognition of estimated credit losses expected to occur over the estimated remaining life of the asset.
-The forward-looking concept of CECL requires loss estimates to consider historical experience, GDP, unemployment rates, CRE and home price indexes, and reasonable and supportable economic forecasts of future events and circumstances.
+The forward-looking concept of CECL requires loss estimates to consider historical experience, adjusted for current conditions and reasonable and supportable forecasts, which may include forecasts of items such as GDP, unemployment rates, CRE and home price indexes, and reasonable and supportable economic forecasts of future events and circumstances.